bancorprotocol/contracts-solidity/README.md

 ## License

-Bancor is open source and distributed under the Apache License 2.0
+Bancor Protocol is open source and distributed under the Apache License v2.0